-Firefighter - A person involved in performing fire department duties and responsibilities, including fire suppression, who may be a career or volunteer member of a fire department and may occupy any position or rank within the fire department.
+Firefighter[:] - A person involved in performing fire department duties and responsibilities, including fire suppression, [.
+A fire fighter] who may be a career or volunteer member of a fire department and may occupy any position or rank within the fire department.